 WHY TAILINGS MANAGEMENT MATTERS

-The health and safety of our workforce and host communities and the protection of the environment are fundamental to our extensive tailings management system and approach.
+The health and safety of our workforce and host communities and the protection of the environment are fundamental to our extensive tailings management system (TMS) programs and approach.
 Our objective is to have zero fatalities, zero catastrophic failures and zero unplanned discharges from any of our TSFs.

 OUR TAILINGS MANAGEMENT JOURNEY TO DATE